mmabrouk/blog/content/posts/my-first-post.md

 No rereading, no perfecting.
 He just shipped it.

 That was an eye-opener for me.
-I am the kind of perfectionist who tries to get everything perfect.
+I am the kind of perfectionist who tries to get everything right.
 As I watched someone who was quite accomplished ***just do it***, I realized that I should do the same.

 So, this is my imperfect attempt at writing.